wazuh/wazuh-documentation/source/cloud-service/getting-started/index.rst

    2. Choose a :ref:`tier <cloud_glossary_tier>` to define the size in bytes of the indexed events.
 You can use this `estimation tool <https://wazuh.com/cloud/#pricing>`_ to calculate the Wazuh Cloud data tier.

    .. note:: During the 14-day trial period, the tier limit is 100GB.
 Then, after your first payment, the full tier becomes unlocked.
-If all you want to do is try out Wazuh, the trial includes more than enough to get you started.
+For testing purposes, 100 GB is more than enough to get an insight into Wazuh Cloud.

    1. Select the :ref:`region <cloud_glossary_region>` where your environment gets hosted.
 If you are not sure what to pick, select one that is the closest to your location since this typically reduces latency for indexing and search requests.